 5.)
 Do a pantry clean out

 Go through the pantry, plan some meals and eat up what you have instead of shopping for anything else.
 Get creative and make your food stretch.
-Plus get $45 off with Dinnerly ($15 off each of the first 3 boxes), $50 off your first HelloFresh box and $35 off split over 3 boxes with Marley Spoon.
+Plus, get $50 off your first HelloFresh box and 40% off your first box with EveryPlate.

 6.)
 Walk more!